Real Estate Career Webinar • July 2 • 6pm • FREE

 • Weekends: showings, open houses, prospecting conversations

-What real estate is not: passive.
-Agents who hold a license and wait for business to find them rarely close deals.
-The income goes to the people who prospect consistently — calling their sphere of influence, asking for referrals, and staying top of mind in their community.
+What real estate is not is passive.
+Agents who get their license and wait for business rarely close anything.
+The money goes to people who prospect consistently and protect their client's time like it's their own.

-What's the first step to starting real estate as a side hustle?
+What's the first step to starting a real estate side hustle?

-The first step is getting licensed — everything else follows from there.
-You enroll in a state-approved pre-license program, complete the required coursework, pass your exam, and join a brokerage.
+The first step is getting licensed.
+Everything else follows.
+You enroll in a state-approved pre-license program, finish the coursework, pass your exam, and join a brokerage.

 From there, the strategy is simple: tell everyone you know.
 Your first deal almost never comes from a cold lead.
-It comes from a neighbor, a coworker, a cousin, or someone you went to school with who happens to be buying a house and didn't know you were in real estate.
-The fastest way to close your first deal is making sure your network knows you're licensed.
+It comes from a coworker, a cousin, or a neighbor who's buying a house and didn't know you were licensed.
+The fastest way to close your first deal is making sure your network knows you're in the business.

-The bottom line on real estate as a side hustle
+The bottom line on a real estate side hustle

 Real estate is one of the few side hustles with no income ceiling, a schedule you control, and a clear path to full-time if you want it.
-The honest truth is the startup runway is longer than most people expect — 3–6 months to get licensed, another 6–12 to close your first deal.
+The catch is the runway.
+Expect 3 to 6 months to get licensed and another 6 to 12 to close your first deal.

-But the people who understand that going in, treat it like a real business, and stay consistent?
-They build something that can outpace their day job within a couple of years.
+The people who know that going in, treat it like a real business, and stay consistent can build something that outpaces their day job within a couple of years.
+Your move is to decide whether you're one of them.

-Ready to get started?
-US Realty Training offers state-approved pre-license courses online, with the structure and support to help you get through your coursework and pass your exam the first time.
+Ready to start?
+US Realty Training offers state-approved pre-license courses online, with the structure and support to help you finish your coursework and pass your exam the first time.
 Enroll in your pre-license course and start building toward your license today.

 Enroll NowGraphic showing discount are available for US Realty Training's real estate post-licensing courses.